LingyunXiong/LingyunXiong.github.io/index.markdown

 - Influence of the inherited genome on somatic driver events in the p53 and RAS-MAPK pathways during oncogenesis.
 - Towards a unified mechanistic explanation of genetic alterations in the p53 tumor suppressor pathway in human cancers.
 - Network and dynamical modeling of mammalian transcriptome during cell fate transition.
+- Coordination of biological oscillators in mammalian systems.

 ## **Qualifications**